iq-coryp/documentation-testing/pages/api/vmi.md

 ## Creating a Purchase Order Shipment Notice

-This method allows the vendor to create a shipment notice for an existing purchase order.
+Allows the vendor to create a shipment notice for an existing purchase order.

 #### Notes